damianomarsili/VALOR/README.md

-# ⭐ VALOR: No Labels, No Problem: Training Visual Reasoners with Multimodal Verifiers
+# ⭐ VALOR - No Labels, No Problem: Training Visual Reasoners with Multimodal Verifiers

 This is the code for the paper [No Labels, No Problem: Training Visual Reasoners with Multimodal Verifiers](https://glab-caltech.github.io/valor/) by [Damiano Marsili](https://damianomarsili.github.io/) and [Georgia Gkioxari](https://georgiagkioxari.com/).